-2. CONFLICTS OF INTEREST BETWEEN THE COMPANY AND THE DIRECTORS
+1. CONFLICTS OF INTEREST BETWEEN THE COMPANY AND THE DIRECTORS

-Article 39 of the Regulations of the Board of Directors defines a conflict of interest as those cases in which there is a conflict, whether direct or indirect, between the interests of the Company or of the companies of the Group and (i) the personal interest of the director, (ii) the interest of a person related thereto, and (iii) in the case of a proprietary director, the interest of the shareholder or shareholders that proposed or made the director's appointment or persons directly or indirectly related thereto.
+Pursuant to article 39 of the Regulations of the Board of Directors, a conflict of interest shall be deemed to exist in those situations provided by law, particularly when the interests of the director, either for their own or another's account, directly or indirectly conflict with the interest of the Company or of companies within the Group and their duties to the Company.
+An interest of a director shall exist when a matter affects the director or a person related thereto or, in the case of a proprietary director, when it also affects the shareholder or shareholders that proposed or caused the appointment thereof or persons directly or indirectly related thereto.